MwithHeart/docs/content/numpy/concepts/ndarray/ndarray.md

 ---
 Title: 'ndarray'
-Description: 'An ndarray is a multi-dimensional array of items of the same type and size.'
+Description: 'An `ndarray` is a data structure that takes homogenous items (items of the same type and size)'
 Subjects:
   - 'Computer Science'
   - 'Data Science'